imogenmisso/CV/README.md

 ## Interests

 - *Cooking* - after a day sat at the desk I like to unwind by cooking up a delicious vegan meal (yes, vegan food can be delicious!)
-- *Travelling* - I have spent the last year or so avoiding the British weather by visiting Europe, South & Central America and Asia.
+- *Travelling* - I spent my gap year avoiding the British weather by visiting Europe, South & Central America and Asia.
 - *Chess* - amateur player but I'll challenge anyone to a game!